yunuskalkanARM/LLM-Runner/README.md

 Even when cross-compiling, the test binaries can be copied to the target system and executed.

-## To build an executable
+## To build an executable benchmark binary

-To build a standalone application add the configuration option `-DBUILD_EXECUTABLE=ON` to any of the build commands above.
+To build a standalone benchmark binary add the configuration option `-DBUILD_BENCHMARK=ON` to any of the build commands above.
 For example:

 On Aarch-64